 M26 (Male) Lost, was found crossing the road on 6/5/14 by Steve, a park employee.
 At 430 grams he is not large, but travels long distances quickly in steep terrain and overgrown meadow.
 M26 traveled 1.1 miles in a large broad loop in steep terrain, and on 7/6/14 was back near the original road crossing location.
 He re-crossed the road and quickly took a nearly straight line route west on the ridge out of radio range.
 He was re-found in December 2014 in hibernation for a total of 2.5 miles for the season.
 M26 was found and tracked at emergence 2015, but was soon lost, and never yet re-found.

 M27 (Male), 525 grams.
-Turtle M27, entirely painted with white house paint, was found by an employee in 2012 in a parking lot within this study area, and was moved into the woods to avoid being run over.
+Turtle M27, entirely painted with white house paint, was found by a park employee in 2012 in a parking lot within this study area, and was moved into the woods to avoid being run over.
 He was reported several days later, but was never re-found that season.
 Possibly an abandoned pet, he evidently remained in the area through 2 winters before being found on 6/8/14 while meeting with turtle M19(M) (now dead), only about 1000 feet from the parking area where he was originally found.
 M27's primary activity area and hibernation sites are consistant year to year.

 2.1 miles in 2014, 41 pts, (4 1/2 months)